Shicheng-Guo/BIS180L_web/assignments/Assignment_1_SA_template.md

 *_Please answer the following questions Be clear and concise with any written answers._*

+** Unless otherwise noted we are not requiring you to include your code here.
+However, I advise that you record it in a separate Markdown file for your reference.
+That way if you need it again (e.g. for the midterm) you have a record of what you did**

 __1.__ Paste in the result of the `ls -lR Data` command.

 __2.__ Paste in the markdown table from the lab manual that includes for each genome: